larsensong/skyline-petroleum-management/README.md

 # skyline-petroleum-management
-its a website under development for managing petroleum produts for a petroleum company.
+Its a website under development for managing petroleum produts for a petroleum company.
+Functions:
+   ordering petroleum products
+   tracking the order and delivery process generation of reports